tristant/mocha-septa-reporter/README.md

     Shame!
 Shame!
 Shame! :bell:

  3. Before the shame message, will display a random ASCII Septa (2 choices so far), such as :
+ (Note: if you're watching this on NPM the ASCII doesn't render well here)
 <pre>                                                                                  `````````````.
                                                                                 .````.`````.```..
                                                                                ..``.........````.,